 If you are facing distribution charges or accused of being in possession with intent to distribute, you are up against some serious potential penalties.
-These are felony drug possession charges, and you are at risk of spending several years in prison if you are found guilty, depending on the exact circumstances of your case.Criminal Charge in Massachusetts?
-Call (781) 817-6332.
+These are felony drug possession charges, and you are at risk of spending several years in prison if you are found guilty.

 The penalty you face for distribution or possession with intent depends on the drug in question and the circumstances of your case.
 Each case is different and there is no substitute for consulting with a defense attorney.

-Typically, if this is your first such drug charge, you will face up to 2 years in jail for distribution or possession with intent.
+Under Massachusetts statutes for intent to distribute drugs, you will face up to 2 years in jail for distribution or possession with intent for a first offense.
 This is true no matter what the drug was, whether a Class A like heroin or intent to distribute a Class B substance like cocaine or meth.

 Ref: MGL § C. 94C

-You can face an additional mandatory minimum 2 years in prison if you are accused of selling, or intent to distribute drugs withing a school zone or other restricted zone.
-A school zone is defined as withing 1000 feet of a school, and other zones include within 100 feet of a public park.
+You can face an additional mandatory minimum 2 years in prison if you are accused of selling, or intent to distribute drugs within a school zone or other restricted zone.
+A school zone is defined as within 300 feet of a school and other zones include within 100 feet of a public park.

-School zone areas and public park areas can be defined broadly by the prosecution.
+But school zone areas and public park areas can still be defined broadly by the prosecution.
 A day care center could even be considered a school zone.

-Within dense areas of development, it can be a challenge not to be within 1000 feet of a school, or 100 feet of a park.
+Within dense areas of development in the city, it is easy to be within 300 feet of a school, or 100 feet of a park.
 And you can bet that a district attorney will charge this in order to keep a mandatory prison term over your head, as leverage in return for forcing a guilty plea to a lesser charge, or even insisting that you act as a witness against other people, or tell them who many have sold you drugs.

-These cases can be a messy.
-Many people charged with a school zone felony drug distribution offense didn’t even know they were in a school zone.
+These cases can be messy.
+Most people charged with a school zone felony drug distribution offense didn’t even know they were in a school zone.